goatgoose/PlaceBot/README.md

 See: [examples](examples/)

-## Features / TODO
+## Features
-- [x] place a tile at a coordinate
+- place a tile at a coordinate
-- [x] maintain image
+- maintain image
    - diffs the canvas to a provided image and fills in the differing tiles
-- [ ] support for multiple reddit users